 Important!
 If you are a Procore customer who has purchased a custom workflow (see Procore Custom Solutions), your company account has a customized approval path for processing subcontractor invoices.
 To learn how to bill for stored materials in your environment, please reach out to your company's Procore point of contact.

 The term stored materials refer to materials that have been purchased prior to their planned use on a construction project.
-These are materials that are purchased by a general contractor and stored on the job site before they are used.
-Typically, each item or material is tracked on a line item in a prime contract's Schedule of Values (SOV) and is submitted to the owner for payment.
+These are materials that are purchased by the entity performing the work and stored on a job site prior to use.
+Typically, materials quantities are tracked on a line item in the Schedule of Values (SOV) so an invoice with the amount owed for services or work can then be submitted to the appropriate party.

-In this example, a lower retainage amount was withheld on the materials while they were stored and then the full retainage was taken once they were incorporated into the project.OWNER INVOICE 1
+In this example, a lower retainage amount was withheld on the materials while they were stored, and then the full retainage was taken once they were incorporated into the project.FIRST INVOICE

 - $50,000 Work Completed

 - $70,000 Work Completed ($50,000 from Previous + $10,000 Work this Period + $10,000 Materials Stored)

 - $0 Materials Stored